kenmickles/heroku-redirect/README.md

 Simple node app to redirect all requests from a Heroku app to a new URL.
-I've needed this more times than I should have.
+This has come in handy more times than it should have.

 ## Configuration
 ```